 Per Policy 6.2.1.1(a)(ii), the Minor Corridor designation applies to a maximum depth of 120 metres from the centreline of the street identified as a Minor Corridor.
-On the proposed Draft Plan of Subdivision, this 120-metre area from Mer Bleue Road would cover the majority of Commercial Blocks 336 and 314.
-From Tenth Line Road, the 120 metre area mainly includes lands within Stormwater Management Block 325 and the McKinnons Creek Corridor, except for the proposed townhouse blocks in the northeast corner of the Subject Lands.
+The proposed Draft Plan of Subdivision is outside of the Minor Corridor designation along Mer Bleue Road.
+From Tenth Line Road, the 120-metre area includes lands within Stormwater Management Block 325, the McKinnons Creek Corridor, townhouse Blocks 329, 331 and 332, and medium density residential Blocks 328 and 329.